Jitendrayadav07/AvaAi-Agent/README.md

     Runs on port 5000

+  Note -
-  Note - Make sure to keep all the projects running parallely
+  1. Make sure to keep all the projects running parallely
+  2. Have a open ai key
+  3. Add the required keys in all projects .env file for the project to execute.

   Usage
   Start the frontend, backend, and AI-agent.